Teach For America is a state-approved route to alternative certification in both Mississippi and Arkansas.

 Coaches and Specialists

-In the Greater Delta, we have six coaches that will support small cohorts during the corps.
+In the Greater Delta, we have to dedicated coaches that support the entire corps member cohort during your two-year classroom commitment.
 We call them Coaches of Leadership and Learning.